Posts

 Image

 Annie Grayer of CNN shown in a CNN photo gallery of reporters covering the 2020 election campaign.
-(Read for Oct.
-30).
-Your two chapters this week describe two kind of audio and video script writing: an audio news release (ANR) and a video news release (VNR).
+Read for Oct.
+28, 2024: Your two chapters this week describe two kind of audio and video script writing: an audio news release (ANR) and a video news release (VNR).
 That’s OK, as far as it goes, but the world of PR scripting for audio and video is broader than those two artifacts.
 Next week, we’ll cover advertising, and a script for a “public service announcement,” (PSA) a kind of ad open only to nonprofits or government agencies, will bring this genre of writing back.
 And the week after that, we cover speech writing, which is another format in which, like VNR and ANR and other video and audio scripts, you’re writing for the ear.
 In other words, your audience won't see or read your words, they will hear them.
 Think of the many ways audio and video are used in communication: Radio and TV.
 While the media world has diversified, these can still be key ways to reach key publics.
-Online vid
+Online

 Planning Media Kits, Writing Reports